-What Should You Ask a Commercial Truck Accident Lawyer?
+What Should You Ask a Commercial Truck Lawyer?

-There are certain questions you should ask a commercial truck accident attorney that you meet with or phone to discuss your accident.
-It’s like a job interview: it’s always best to ask your own questions to ensure the person you’re talking to is the right fit for you.
+There are certain questions you should ask any commercial truck lawyer you meet with — whether in-person or on the phone — to discuss your accident.
+It’s like a job interview: it’s always best to ask questions to ensure the person you’re talking to is the right fit for you.

-You can’t know for certain that you have a valid truck accident claim until you win.
-But the best way to ensure you succeed is to partner with an experienced commercial truck accident lawyer.
+You can’t know for sure that you have a valid truck accident claim until you win.
+But the best way to ensure you succeed is to partner with an experienced commercial truck lawyer.

-Here are some things you should consider when meeting with prospective lawyers:
+Here are some things you should consider when meeting with prospective attorneys:

 - The right commercial truck accident lawyer for your case should clearly explain why (or why not) they believe that you are eligible to pursue compensation.

 - You should never assume that you don’t have a claim.